On this page

-This applies to government organisations and organisations that provide health, welfare, education, sporting or recreation, religious or spiritual, child care, cultural, entertainment, party or residential services wholly or partly for children.
+This applies to all government and non-government organisations, businesses, services providers and incorporated and unincorporated groups that provide health, welfare, education, disability, sporting or recreational, religious or spiritual, cultural, entertainment or party, childcare or residential services.

 Exemptions from this requirement may apply in some circumstances.

 Organisations must ensure procedural fairness when conducting relevant history assessments.